 Again, stock appreciation rights differ from non-qualified stock options in that SARs are often paid in cash.
 There are some exceptions, and plans that issue stock does exist — but for the most part, exercising SARs will leave you with cash.

-Exercising and receiving cash is important because it creates a different impact on your investment allocation and concentration risk than if you exercised non-qualified stock options and received the stock.
+Exercising and receiving cash is important because it creates a different impact on your investment allocation and concentration risk than if you exercised non-qualified or incentive stock options and received the stock.
 In fact, you could consider SARs that settle in cash as a kind of forced decision to diversify assets.
 To buy additional shares of stock would take an intentional effort on your part.
 You would need to take the cash you received and buy shares of stock.

 There is no guarantee that SARs that settle in cash or stock options that settle in stock is the better answer, however, so you should still work with someone to ensure you allocate your cash wisely after receiving it.